-Marcelo was found innocent and released, having spent eight months in the Central Prison.
-He returned to his home province and lived there for two years until he passed away.
-Soraia, the owner of the bar where we used to hang out, said: "He should have played safe".
+Marcela was found innocent and released, having spent eight months in the Central Prison.
+She returned to her home province and lived there for two years until she passed away.

 Rui rented a room in the outskirts of Maputo.
 He also belonged to the group of Sisters.
-As a teenager, Rui went to Eastern Germany, where he worked on a power plant and came out as a gay man.
+As a teenager, Rui went to Eastern Germany, where he worked on a power plant and came out as gay.
 When East and West Germany reunited, all Mozambicans were sent home.
 Coming back was tough.
 Jobs were hard to find and Rui moved around a lot.
 Wherever he moved to he would bring with him his pot of orange flowers.
 Last time we met he said: "There are so many feelings in my life.
-I think a lot about love and the work that I don't have and sickness."
+I think a lot about love and the work that I don't have - and sickness."
 And I asked him what he meant by sickness.
 "You know, any kind of sickness...
 And I'm afraid because I'm alone..."